BIG-IP Controller¶

 Uninstallation¶

-The following steps are mandatory for cleaning up product installations:
+Following are the mandatory steps to perform for cleaning up the product installations:

 Delete all configured CRs: